Social Media Week 2022: Trends & Recap

 social-media-week-2022:-trends-&-recap

-Adweek’s Social Media Week 2022 brought the industry’s sharpest minds together in NYC to share knowledge on the trends shaping social media.
+Adweek’s Social Media Week, we brought the industry’s sharpest minds together in NYC to share knowledge on social media trends.
 With the skyrocketing success of the creator economy and TikTok as an invaluable resource for brands to reach Gen Z, we’re diving into the key takeaways from #SMW.

 1. Creators Are Essential to the Future of Brand Social

-Day one of Social Media Week 2022 focused on collaboration between creators themselves, and between creators and brands.
-Each day, creators emerge on TikTok, YouTube, Instagram, and other social media platforms.
-They often grow in popularity due to their ability to create highly personalized content that caters to their unique audience of followers as well as the platform they’re sharing it on.
+Day one of Social Media Week focuses on collaboration between creators themselves and between creators and brands.
+Creators emerge daily on TikTok, YouTube, Instagram, and other social media platforms.
+They often grow in popularity due to their ability to create highly personalized content that caters to their unique audience of followers and the platform they’re sharing it on.

 🚨ATTN: Attention span has dropped to 2.5 seconds 😧 @maggiemlower @hootsuite #smw pic.twitter.com/d2ACY065lQ